Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/Issues.md

 During wiring tests, the Raspberry Pi was powered from the printer and lost power every time the printer was switched off.

-Repeated hard power cuts corrupted the Raspberry Pi installation.
+Repeated hard power cuts likely caused corruption in the Raspberry Pi installation.

 ### Fix